One of the most loved seiyuu, variety hosts and solo artists in Japan, Kenichi Suzumura, is the target for this Seiyuu Digest.

 The unit is currently on hiatus.

-It’s almost impossible being part of the seiyuu fandom without knowing this unit.
-Starish are an all-star seiyuu unit founded in 2011 and is quite possibly one of the most successful units in Japan and a bit over asia in these past 5 years.
+STARISH is an all-star seiyuu unit founded in 2011 and is quite possibly one of the most successful units in Japan and a bit over Asia in these past 5 years.

-Topping charts with their unit, group, solo and crossunit releases, Starish have established themselves as one of the most powerful units in the business.
+Topping charts with their unit, group, solo and cross-unit releases, Starish has established itself as one of the most powerful units in the business.

-Starish include the main cast of the Uta no Prince-sama series: Kenichi Suzumura, Kishow Taniyama, Hiro Shimono, Takuma Terashima, Kousuke Toriumi, Miyano Mamoru and Junichi Suwabe.
+STARISH includes the main cast of the Uta no Prince-sama series: Kenichi Suzumura, Kishow Taniyama, Hiro Shimono, Takuma Terashima, Kousuke Toriumi, Miyano Mamoru, and Junichi Suwabe.

 The unit counts with experienced singers and all of them have solo and/or band/unit projects under their belts.
 With the franchise’s popularity, this group rose to fame and whenever a new season is in place, fans don’t shy away from making their releases reach some interesting places in the Oricon charts.

 The group grew insanely in popularity.
-What was a first stage in a small hall gave way for 2016’s performance at the sold out Saitama Super Arena, proving the group’s massive popularity.
+What was the first stage in a small hall gave way for 2016’s performance at the sold-out Saitama Super Arena, proving the group’s massive popularity.

-Starish is, by far, Suzumura‘s most successful unit endeavor.
+STARISH is, by far, Suzumura‘s most successful 2D unit endeavor.